Kuldeep-Vasudev/Ruby-Devops/README.md

 - In order to make sure that the Application starts up on failure, Kubernetes is being used to make sure that the desired state of Application is always maintained.

-- In order to make sure that the Application get deployed Automatically, Jenkins has been used for some CI/CD.
+- In order to make sure that the Application get deployed Automatically, Jenkins has been used for CI/CD.

 - For the above mentioned Kubernetes Cluster, EKS has been used and in order to provision it I have used Terraform.